JoeyBGOfficial/MIMO-TWR-Identity-Threat-Recognition/README.md

 The 'SimH_Set' folder contains the complete pipeline for simulation modeling, data processing, feature extraction, and recognition.
 The 'RW_Set' folder provides the full workflow for real-world data processing, feature extraction, and recognition.
 Additionally, the 'Benchmark' folder includes the comprehensive implementation and reproduction of the five state-of-the-art methods compared in this study.

-**By following the steps outlined below, the exact simulated results presented in this paper can be immediately reproduced:**
+**⭐By following the steps outlined below, the exact simulated results presented in this paper can be immediately reproduced:⭐**

 (1) Download the whole repository and unzip.
 Add the entire repository to the MATLAB search path.